rangertaha/urlinsane/README.md

 | QWERTY   |          |  DVORAK  |         |           |         |        |         ||

 * **TODO**: Create a script to download and build keyboard layouts from [kbdlayout.info](http://kbdlayout.info/)
-* **TODO**: It would be nice to create a better model for a keyboard that includes shifting between layers
+* **TODO**: Create a more advanced model for a keyboard that includes layer-shifting